A public wiki

 1918 – 1997 · architect

 Designed the gallery installation: temporary walls, prints ranging from 24 × 36 cm to 300 × 400 cm, photographs floating at varying heights — sometimes set on the floor, sometimes hung from the ceiling.
-Rudolph would later chair Yale's School of Architecture from 1958 to 1965 and become a defining figure of late-modernist American building.
+Rudolph would later chair Yale University's Department of Architecture from 1958 to 1965 and become a defining figure of late-modernist American building.

 Charlotte, Grand Duchess of Luxembourg, 1919